+- Vandalism at Tidewater's site;

+- Human error; and

+- Lack of adequate emergency response plan.

 - Impacts on groundwater sources and water wells;

-- Noise impacts;
+- Noise and light impacts;

 - Air emissions;

-- Impacts on your property value; and
+- Impacts on property value; and

-- Notification and consultation by Tidewater about its gas storage project applications.
+- Notification and consultation by Tidewater about its gas storage project applications

-The concerns you have raised and the impacts you have alleged in your regulatory appeal request are substantially the same as those raised previously in the statements of concern (SOC) filed by you with respect to the initial subsurface, well, facility and pipeline applications filed by Tidewater which have now been approved and are the subject of your regulatory appeal requests (applications 1882589, 1882591, 1882653, 1884135, 1880354, & 1882581).
+Although not stated with the same degree of detail, the concerns you have raised and the impacts you have alleged in your regulatory appeal request are substantially the same as those raised previously in the statements of concern (SOC) filed by you with respect to the initial subsurface, facility and pipeline applications filed by Tidewater which have now been approved and are the subject of your regulatory appeal requests (applications 1882589, 1882591, 1882653, 1884135, 1880354, & 1882581).